Notes on the Geography of China: Foguang Temple

-The building on the left faces south and measures seven bays in width and four in depth.
-It has a single-eave roof, with a rare (and on this scale unique) inverted V ridge-line beam.
+This building, on the left as one approaches the temple, measures seven bays in width and four in depth.
+It has a single-eave roof, with a rare (and on this scale unique) slightly inverted V ridge-line beam.
 Rebuilt in 1137, it's a spring chicken in comparison to its neighbor.
 (Photography inside is prohibited.)

 The view from above.